xxLestadxx/Dissertation/README.md

 - certify with public key and see the private one ? (can it be done in Fabric and how)
 - ID -> encripty -> authority -> decript -> ID
 - __proper trust model__
-    - who is using which info (Resources/Participants ACL)
     - who is certifying which info (Resources/Participants ACL)
     - who can see the info (Query and ACL)
 - who is holding what and what cross checks are possible